Birth of a Co-op

 Common Ground was at the forefront of efforts to educate the C-U community on the emerging organic standards, fair trade and genetically-modified foods.
 Common Ground was bursting with products and people.
 Checkout lines would often take up the whole store, making it hard to shop.
 It was clear that the Co-op had outgrown its little basement store.
 In 2005, Co-op owners set the goal of moving out of the basement and into a beautiful, visible storefront location.
 With the hard work of owners, board and staff, this vision became a reality when Common Ground moved to Lincoln Square Mall in Urbana in 2008.
 At this time, the Co-op opened its doors to the wider C-U community.
 Anyone could shop and anyone could join.
 When the new store opened, new owners and shoppers flocked to Common Ground faster than anyone could ever have imagined.

 Common Ground moved to Lincoln Square Mall with fewer than 10 employees.
 By 2012, Common Ground employed over 70 staff members, establishing itself as a thriving business and creating jobs in downtown Urbana.
 Striving to strengthen the local economy and build a more sustainable food system, Common Ground developed hundreds of partnerships with local farmers, producers and businesses.
 Only four years after our historic move, Common Ground’s owners and staff were hard at work on an expansion that tripled the size of the Lincoln Square store, paving the way for these community partnerships to flourish.

-Now look what almost 44 years of community ownership, vision, and innovation has created…
+Now look what 46 years of community ownership, vision, and innovation has created…